networkit/networkit-website/src/features.rst

 ------------

 With the hybrid approach, we are able to combine the performance of C++ with the easy and interactive environment of Python and Jupyter Notebook.
-We provide a Python package that can be installed easily via pip (see :ref:`Pip install`).
+We provide a Python package that can be installed easily via pip.
 This makes it very easy to start working with NetworKit interactively.
 However, the code can also be used as a library for application programming, either at the Python or the C++ level.
 Throughout the project we use object-oriented and functional concepts.
 On the C++ level, we make extensive use of closures, using the lambda syntax introduced with C++11.
 Shared-memory parallelism is realized with OpenMP, providing loop parallelization and synchronization constructs while abstracting away the details of thread creation and handling.